 - 1 teaspoon vanilla extract

 - Pour the batter into the prepared pan.
 Smooth the top with a spatula.
-Bake 40 minutes, until a toothpick inserted in center comers out with a few moist crumbs – not wet, but not completely dry.
+Bake until a toothpick inserted in center comers out with a few moist crumbs – not wet, but not completely dry, about 30 minutes.

-- Cool in pan, on a cooling rack, 10 minutes, then invert onto a platter and back to the cooling rack to cool 10 more minutes before slicing and serving.
+- Cool in pan, on a cooling rack, 10 minutes, then remove the parchment paper from the pan and transfer to the cooling rack, as shown in the video.
+Allow to cool 10 more minutes before cutting into nine squares.